karaposu/biography/README.md

-# GitStory
+# Biography

+Biography is a Python tool designed for following purposes
+       - Extract and convert `git diff` results into meaningful project evolution summaries (with LLMs) for whole codebase
+       - Keep track of early and late version of each file to analyze  "mistakes" while storing  "commit_goal"
-GitStory is a Python tool designed to extract and process git commit history from a repository.
-It generates a structured summary of commits, allowing for custom processing of changes using functions like LLM summarizers.
-This facilitates deeper insights into the development process by capturing not just what changed, but also the intent, mistakes, and context behind each commit.
+       - Facilitates deeper insights into the development process by capturing not just what changed, but also the intent, mistakes, and context behind each commit.
+       - compile and then export project evolution  into visualizable json format

+and it has these extra features
+       - Ability to regenerate commit messages from beginnging to until the end of project

 ## Features